diasurgical/devilutionX/docs/installing.md

 ![image](https://user-images.githubusercontent.com/204594/139542962-4e776854-6ca4-4872-8ed6-6303fc4bf040.png)

-When the transfer is done you can disconnect your device and press ask the app to check again for the MPQ files.
+When the transfer is done you can disconnect your device and press "Check again" in the App to start the game.

 ![image](https://user-images.githubusercontent.com/204594/139541657-d8c1197d-fbef-42b6-a34f-2b17f1ceab5f.png)